 Debt consolidation is a debt management strategy where you combine multiple debts into a single payment.
 When you use this method, you may be able to simplify your payment schedule and get a lower interest rate than you’re currently paying on your debts.

 If you owe more than $5,000 in credit card debt spread over many different cards, debt consolidation could make it easier for you to make a single payment each month instead of worrying about organizing your bills and paying each one on time.

 And since average interest rates on credit cards can range anywhere between 13%-23%, certain debt consolidation methods could even help you save on interest.
 If you’re considering debt consolidation, there are a few different strategies you could use.

 You consolidate debt by combining it all into one payment each month.
+There are many ways to consolidate debt.
 If you choose one of these three popular ways to consolidate debt, that payment could be to a lender, another credit card company, or a debt relief program: